www42/AFTBlog/_posts/2021-05-14-azure-managed-identities.md

 * For a complete list of Azure resources that support MI [click here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities).

 * You can decode a JSON Web Token (JWT) at [https://jwt.ms](https://jwt.ms/)

-## Unanswered Questions

-* How enumerate / get swagger of identity endpoint.
-There is no documentation.

-* Does an identity endpoint exist prior to enabling MI?

-* Inside VM1: How to get resource ID of the resource group without installing PowerShell module or Azure CLI?

-Cutting VM resource id after rg?